-LHAC aims to achieve this vision by pursuing the linked goals of cultural, economic, environmental and social sustainability in all their activities.
-LHAC remains an independent provider of services and a facilitator of community and economic development for its members on homelands, is governed by Yolngu people for Yolngu people, and is committed to innovation and best practice.
+The Laynhapuy Homelands Aboriginal Corporation (LHAC) is in Yirrkala in North-East Arnhem Land.
+The LHAC is an independent provider of services and a facilitator of community and economic development for its members on homelands, is governed by Yolngu people for Yolngu people, and is committed to innovation and best practice.

 The Yirralka Rangers are responsible for the land and sea management programs within the Laynhapuy Indigenous Protected Area (IPA).
 The Laynhapuy IPA covers an area close to 17,000km2 in North East Arnhem Land and 23 remote homeland communities.
 It is managed as an IUCN Category IV protected area which aims to conserve ecosystems and habitats, together with associated cultural values and traditional natural resource management systems.

 The Yirralka Rangers are responsible for implementing the IPA Management Plan (2017-2022) which strategically informs and directs their operational activities.
-In determining policy and priorities the Yirralka Rangers also recognise a higher responsibility to the Wäŋa Wataŋu and Djuŋgayi, the traditional owners and custodians of the country they serve to protect.
+In determining policy and priorities the rangers also recognise a higher responsibility to the Wäŋa Wataŋu and Djuŋgayi, the traditional owners and custodians of the country they serve to protect.